 Mining companies regained

-The above four mining stocks are trading above their 100-day moving averages and above their 20-day moving averages.
-However, only Gold Fields is trading below its 20-day and 100-day moving averages.
+The above four mining companies are trading close to their 100-day moving averages.
+However, they’re above their shorter-term, 20-day moving averages.
+Alamos is the only stock that’s below its 20-day moving average.

-Remember, a substantial premium on a stock’s trading price suggests a potential fall in price, while a discount could indicate a rise in price.
-The target prices for the above four mining companies are significantly higher than their current prices, which suggests a positive outlook.
+A substantial premium on a stock’s trading price suggests a potential fall in prices.
+A discount could indicate a rise in prices.
+Target prices for the above four mining companies are significantly higher than their current prices, which suggests a positive outlook.

-An RSI (relative strength index) level above 70 indicates that a stock has been overbought and could fall.
-An RSI level below 30 indicates that a stock has been oversold and could rise.
-Mining companies’ RSI readings are slowly rising.
+An RSI (relative strength index) level above 70 indicates that a stock has been overbought and could fall, while an RSI level below 30 indicates that a stock has been oversold and could rise.
+Mining companies’ RSI readings are also slowly rising.

 As of January 26, 2017, GDXJ’s RSI level was close to 52.8.The rate hike phenomenon in December 2016 also played negatively for precious metals,